 If you watch the news, stop.
-If you’re tired of being marketed to constantly when you’re online with things that make you feel insecure instead of empowered, download an ad-blocker that replaces ads with inspiration (like this one for example!).
+If you’re tired of being marketed to constantly when you’re online with things that make you feel insecure instead of empowered, download and install an ad-blocker.

 Obviously you won’t be able to get away from seeing 100% of ads because, even if you live in a small town, advertising is everywhere… but doing your part to clean out 90% of the news and advertising that you’re inundated with on a daily basis will do wonders for your mental and emotional health.

 Does your life feel overly serious?
 Do you track productivity more than fulfillment?
 Are you trying to monetize, optimize, and improve every second of your life?